THartmanOfTheRedwoods/Java-Assignment-008-F2023/README.md

 5. Write a loop in main that invokes check with the values 0.1, 1.0, 10.0, and 100.0.
 * How does the accuracy of the result vary as x varies?
+* Answer:The accuracy of the result gets worse as the absolute value of x gets larger.
     * Compare the number of digits of agreement rather than the difference between the actual and estimated values.

 6. Add a loop in main that checks myexp with the values -0.1, -1.0, -10.0, and -100.0.